Contact: Thomas Hetmank (Room 314)

 'Need a quick answer?' box on this page.
 Some of the most frequently requested, commonly used services are described below:

 Wireless Internet access is available throughout NCEAS' premises.
-Access instructions are posted in the Conference Rooms and here.
+Access instructions are posted in the conference room and here.
 For faster access and for individuals with older laptops, we provide wired Ethernet connections in our Common Access Rooms, our Lounge, and all offices.
-In addition, our conference rooms provide cables at each seating station, which can be attached directly to your Ethernet network card.
+In addition, our conference room provides cables at each seating station, which can be attached directly to your Ethernet network card.
 To connect your laptop to the Internet you should set it up to use DHCP services (obtaining an IP address automatically) in order to get assigned a proper name and number to operate on our network.

 A visitor account provides login access to a storage area where files can be shared anywhere within our network.
 The password is displayed on machines in our Common Access areas.
 How to access.